Leonard Bernstein: 1960s: Innovations and Lincoln Center

 In 1966, Bernstein began a lifelong rich relationship with the Vienna Philharmonic, conducting concerts as well as making his debut at the Vienna State Opera in Luchino Visconti's production of Falstaff with Dietrich Fischer-Dieskau in the title role.
 Bernstein was largely responsible for restoring the works of Mahler to the Vienna Philharmonic's core repertoire.
 Bernstein recorded Mahler's Symphonies numerous times with the orchestra.

-He returned to the State Opera in 1968 for a production of Der Rosenkavalier and in 1970 for Otto Schenk's production of Beethoven's Fidelio.
+Bernstein returned to the State Opera in 1968 for a production of Der Rosenkavalier and in 1970 for Otto Schenk's production of Beethoven's Fidelio.

-1970s
+1970s: Mass, Dybbuk and international acclaim

 During the 1970s, Bernstein's company, Amberson, in partnership with Unitel, produced and coordinated filmed recordings of his symphonic concerts around the world.
-For the remainder of his life, Bernstein preferred to derive his audio recordings from live performances.
+For the rest of his life, Bernstein preferred to derive his audio recordings from live performances.
 Nearly 80% of Bernstein's recordings with his new recording partner, Deutsche Grammophon, were recorded live.

-Bernstein's major compositions during the 1970s were his Mass: A Theatre Piece for Singers, Players, and Dancers; his score for the ballet Dybbuk; his orchestral vocal work Songfest; and his U.S. bicentennial musical 1600 Pennsylvania Avenue, with lyrics by Alan Jay Lerner, which was his last Broadway show and his only theatrical flop.
+Bernstein's major compositions during the 1970s were his Mass: A Theatre Piece for Singers, Players, and Dancers; his score for the ballet Dybbuk; his orchestral vocal work Songfest; and his U.S. bicentennial musical 1600 Pennsylvania Avenue, with lyrics by Alan Jay Lerner, which was his last Broadway show and only theatrical flop.